Colin Nutley: Personal life

 In 1990, Nutley married Swedish actress Helena Bergström, whom he met while filming Blackjack.
 He is 20 years older than her and was married when they met.
 They have a son named Timothy and a daughter named Molly, who is an actress.
 He also has a son named Daniel from his previous marriage.
-They split their time between an apartment on Sweden's Kungsholmen island and a house in the countryside.
+They split their time between an apartment in Kungsholmen in central Stockholm and a house on Lovön.